 4 January 2012

 Wales' bid to become a leader in low carbon technologies could be 'at risk' unless action is taken to address the short-fall in the supply of essential metals used in low-carbon transport and wind power supply, an international Cardiff conference hosted by Cardiff University and Amgueddfa Cymru – National Museum Wales will hear this week.

-Academics from the School of Earth and Ocean Sciences and the Museum will join international experts at the University and National Museum Cardiff to address the challenges posed by the world's current mineral supply, including metals that are essential for modern society and emerging green technologies.
+Academics from the School of Earth and Environmental Sciences and the Museum will join international experts at the University and National Museum Cardiff to address the challenges posed by the world's current mineral supply, including metals that are essential for modern society and emerging green technologies.

 "Certain metals are indispensable for modern technologies, such as catalytic convertors in all cars, cancer drugs, and new generation electromagnets and fuel cells.
-Imagine a world with no touch screen mobile phones, no tablet computers or flat screen monitors – that's how critical these metals are to everyday life," according to Dr Iain McDonald from the School of Earth and Ocean Sciences and expert in geochemistry.
+Imagine a world with no touch screen mobile phones, no tablet computers or flat screen monitors – that's how critical these metals are to everyday life," according to Dr Iain McDonald from the School of Earth and Environmental Sciences and expert in geochemistry.